qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 = Does Hummingbird work with WooCommerce? =
 Yes!
 Hummingbird works great with ecommerce plugins like WooCommerce and MarketPress.
 For best results, when configuring full-page cache, follow the WooCommerce recommended cache settings.
 Hummingbird will exclude the cart, my account and checkout pages to keep content dynamic.

 = Somebody help!
-I turned on Minification and it broke my site!? =
+I turned on Asset Optimization and it broke my site!? =

-Minification is a great way to speed up your site but moving, combining and rearranging files can also mess with styling and break functionality.
+Asset Optimization is a great way to speed up your site but moving, combining and rearranging files can also mess with styling and break functionality.
 We recommend making incremental changes and testing your site as you go so you can undo the changes if something breaks.
 And remember, don’t panic.
 If something goes wrong you can start over with the click of a button :)